nfstream/nfstream.github.io/README.md

 Additionally, it has the broader goal of becoming **a common network data processing framework for researchers** providing data reproducibility across experiments.

-This repo contains the content for [nfstream web-site](https://nfstream.org).
+This repo contains the content for [NFStream web-site](https://nfstream.org).

-The project itself can be found here: <https://github.com/aouinizied/nfstream>
+The project itself can be found here: <https://github.com/nfstream/nfstream>

 ## Getting Started